anhsmith/161331/README.md

-# 161331_tutorials
+# 161331
-Tutorials for the 161331 Biostatistics course at Massey University.
+Material for the 161331 Biostatistics course at Massey University.